Get in touch with us

 In Lisbon, Tram 28 is the most famous, which is the best way to get to know the city as it passes through the popular tourist districts, from the starting route at Martim Moniz to Campo de Ourique.
 You can experience the districts of Graça, Alfama, Baixa, and Lapa-Estrela; each distinct with its own charming character, architecture, and national landmarks.

-Another tram route to experience when in Lisbon, is Tram 25 which connects Praça da Figueira to Campo de Ourique, passing through the neighbourhoods of Santos, and Lapa-Estrela, where you can hop off to visit the Basílica da Estrela and the Museum of National Ancient Art.
+Another tram route to experience when in Lisbon is Tram 25, which connects Praça da Figueira to Campo de Ourique, passing through the neighbourhoods of Santos, and Lapa-Estrela, where you can hop off to visit the Basílica da Estrela and the Museum of National Ancient Art.

-In Porto, vintage tram transportation is also highly popular among locals and tourists; there are three main tram lines connecting the city within a 30-minute ride, and fares can be purchased onboard with the driver at €5 (updated in January 2024).
+In Porto, vintage tram transportation is also highly popular among locals and tourists; there are three main tram lines connecting the city within a 30-minute ride, and fares can be purchased onboard with the driver at €6 (updated in October 2024).

 On Linha 18 (Line 1), the route connects the parish of Massarelos, where the Tram Museum is located, making your way through Rua da Restauração with Carmo (Praça Parada Leitão), next to the rectory of the University of Porto.
 Massarelos parish is classified as a UNESCO World Heritage Site, as it is considered Porto’s olden downtown area with a 2,000-year-old history.